pitastrudl/wekanwiki/IRC-FAQ.md

 existing GitHub issues, and if there is not any, add new GitHub issue to [Wekan Feature Requests and Bugs](https://github.com/wekan/wekan/issues).
 Also at IRC chat scrolls up and details get lost easily, so IRC is only useful for general chat, not for a long detail.
 Most likely at IRC you will be asked to add a new GitHub issue anyway.

+***

+## Still reading?

+Wow, you are so cool !
+You gonna be an expert guru soon.

+Check out here for more wild stuff: https://github.com/wekan/wekan

+There is:
+- Info about translations, dev stuff, changelog, and huge amount of Wekan features.